hchiam/learning-django/README.md

   * You should see App1.
   * You can click on Albums to see the records.
   * You can click on a record to edit its contents.

+# create another view
+* (Note: view = function that takes a request and returns html)
+* (Note: each view is linked to a URL pattern.)
+* (Note: each URL is linked to an HTML response/page.)
+* Edit app1/urls.py (to find pattern matches for requests) and app1/views.py (to define actions for requests).